aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 we are done with this section!

-Finally, take a look at the requirement "The resource id MUST be a non-empty string" and see if you can work out why this is indeed enforced.
+Finally, take a look at the requirement "The resource id MUST be a non-empty string" and see if you can work out why this is indeed enforced.[^non-empty]

+[^non-empty]: We used `<=` as a way to express "starts with".
+    In this case we are using `<`.
+    This means that the `arnResource` string can not be equal but MUST have additional characters after the `/`.
+    Since we have proved
+    `arnResource == result.value.resourceType + "/" + result.value.value`
+    if there are characters after the `/` then the resource id MUST be non-empty.

 ## Step 15